MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-user-personalization.md

 ---
 title: Personalising the Way Information is Displayed for a User Account | Microsoft Docs
-description: Describes how to customise the look and feel of Financials for your user account.
+description: Describes how to customise the look and feel of Dynamics 365 for your user account.
 services: project-madeira
 documentationcenter:
 author: SorenGP